karnov/developer-training/13_ruby_gems/README.md

 Sharing and using others is amazingly easy, since there's a built-in package manager distributed with Ruby.
 Rubygems provides a standard format for distributing Ruby programs and libraries in a self-contained format called a "gem".

-The interface for RubyGems is a command-line tool called `gem` which can install and manage libraries (the gems).
+The interface for RubyGems is a command-line tool called `gem` which can install and manage gems.
 RubyGems integrates with Ruby run-time loader to help find and load installed gems from standardized library folders.
 Though it is possible to use a private RubyGems repository, the public repository [rubygems.org](https://rubygems.org/) is most commonly used for gem management.

 The public repository helps users find gems, resolve dependencies and install them.